Using Security Health Analytics

 Console

-The Security Health Analytics dashboard enables you to view a count of active findings for each finding type.
+The Google Cloud console lets you view a count of active findings for each finding type.

 To view Security Health Analytics findings by finding type, do the following: